-Jolly, giant and only able to exist for a single year’s Christmas Day, the Spirit of Christmas Present offers Scrooge the idea of empathy and community.
+Jolly, giant and only able to exist for a single year’s Christmas, the Spirit of Christmas Present offers Scrooge the idea of empathy and community.
 “He shows Scrooge what he is missing.
 The other aspect of life he needs,” Keller says.
-The spirit guides Scrooge to both moments of joy and festivity, as well as moments of hardship.
-At the end of their journey he presents two children to Scrooge, Ignorance and Want.
-He warns him to beware of them and at the stroke of midnight, the Spirit fades away.
+The spirit guides Scrooge to both moments of joy and festivity as well as moments of hardship.
+At the end of their journey, he presents two children to Scrooge, Ignorance and Want.
+He warns him to beware of them and at the stroke of midnight fades away.

 - The Ghost of Christmas present represents many of the Christmas ideals including generosity, empathy and celebration.

-- In Dickens’ novel, the Spirit is able to freely change size and towers over Scrooge when they meet.
+- In Dickens’ novel, this spirit is able to freely change size and towers over Scrooge when they meet.

-James MacEwan as The Spirit of Christmas Yet-to-Come and Landon and Scrooge.
-Photo by Henry DiRocco.
+James MacEwan as The Spirit of Christmas Yet-to-Come.

 “Spirit, I know that I, like all men, must die—but not having lived as I have!
 Not alone, unmourned, so poor in heart.”

-The Spirit of Christmas Yet-to-Come is a silent specter who leads Scrooge on his final journey through a Christmas that could occur if he continues on his path.
-A cold spirit who is reminiscent of the grim reaper, this Spirit offers Scrooge two forms of grief and, as Keller puts it, “forces him to figure it out on his own.”
-The final moment with the Spirit thrusts an awakening upon Scrooge and reinforces the idea that he shouldn’t waste time.
+The silent specter leads Scrooge on his final journey through a Christmas that could occur if Ebenezer continues on his path.
+This cold spirit, reminiscent of the grim reaper, offers Scrooge two forms of grief and, as Keller puts it, “forces him to figure it out on his own.”
+The final moment with the spirit thrusts an awakening upon Scrooge and reinforces the idea that he shouldn’t waste time.

-- The Spirit does not utter one single line and simply points Scrooge towards his answers.
-Keller believes that he “says nothing but at the same time says the most.”
+- The Spirit does not utter a single line, but simply points Scrooge towards his answers.
+Keller says that while the spirit “says nothing, at the same time, it says the most.”

 - In the novel, Dickens does not refer to this character as a spirit or ghost like the previous two.
 He simply refers to it as a “phantom.”

-- Scrooge is quick to dismiss the Spirits of Christmas Past and Present initially.
-But when the Spirit of Christmas Yet-to-Come arrives, he is quick to seek its message and even begs mercy from it at the end of their journey.
+- Scrooge initially is quick to dismiss the Spirits of Christmas Past and Present.
+When the Spirit of Christmas Yet-to-Come arrives, Scrooge is quick to seek its message and even begs mercy from it at the end of their journey.